ken2g60/Treker-SwiftUI/README.md

 # Treker-SwiftUI
-Simple SwiftUI project from <a href="https://twitter.com/twostraws">twostraws</a> understanding the basics concepts of swiftui.
+Simple SwiftUI project from <a href="https://twitter.com/twostraws">twostraws</a> understanding the basics of swiftui.

 # Concept Used
 - NavigationView